The student-led "Paths of Protest" walking tour, December 2022

 • More detailed guidance is provided in the budget template.

-• Brief letter(s) of endorsement or authorization for the projects identified below, due by February 20, 2025.
+• Brief letter(s) of endorsement or authorization, required for the projects identified in the bulleted list below.
+For all projects, letters of support that speak to the potential contributions of the project are welcome but not required.
 Letters should be requested through the InfoReady application system by entering the email addresses of referees.
 Letters can be requested before the application is submitted or at the time of submission.

 • For projects involving the effort of staff, archivists, curators, and librarians, a letter of authorization and support from their supervisor.
 An additional letter of support from the unit’s director stating how the proposed project advances unit priorities and objectives is welcome.